Neutrals Host the British Army

 Seeing everything well requires walking on rock pathways and hiking a short forest trail.
 Most spots can be seen from a vehicle either in passing or by briefly parking in narrow side streets.

-With the Yadkin River still too high to cross at the Trading Ford near Salisbury, where he has camped awaiting its drop, Cornwallis decided to move upriver and cross at Shallow Ford directly west of here.
+With the Yadkin River still too high to cross at the Trading Ford near Salisbury, where the Continental Army had escaped using boats it kept on its side, Cornwallis decided to move upriver and cross at Shallow Ford directly west of here.
 He hoped to resupply at the Moravian towns in this area, because he burned most of his wagon train and supplies at Ramsour’s Mill (in modern Lincolnton) to move faster.

 Maj.
 Gen. Nathanael Greene’s army had camped at Abbott’s Creek south of Salem to observe Cornwallis.
 Once he learned of Cornwallis’ move, he shifted north toward Guilford Court House (in today’s Greensboro) in hopes of confronting the British there.

-Members of the “United Brethren” or Moravian Church, mostly immigrants from Germany or their descendants, had built a half-dozen towns within the 98,000-acre Wachovia Tract in what became Forsyth County.
+Members of the “United Brethren” or Moravian Church, mostly immigrants from Germany or their descendants, had built a half-dozen towns within the 98,000-acre Wachovia Tract in what became Forsyth County, including Bethania (“beth-A-ni-ah”).
 They were peaceful by doctrine and did not join armies.
 They have tried throughout the war to stay neutral, feeding and selling goods to both sides, and thus have suffered abuse from both sides.

 See “Historical Tidbits” below for more on Bethania.